 Epilepsy isn't a single disease.
 Instead, it's a blanket term: A person who has epilepsy has seizures, but the cause and the type of those seizures can be very different.
 Experts point to prostate and breast cancer as an analogy.
 Both are cancers, but the causes, development, and treatment of those conditions are not the same.
 There are many different types of epilepsy that may require different kinds of treatments.

-Solomon L. Moshe, MD.
+SOURCES: Solomon L. Moshe, MD.
 Professor of Neurology, Neuroscience and Pediatrics, Director of Clinical Neurophysiology and Child Neurology at Albert Einstein College of Medicine, Bronx, New York; past president of the American Epilepsy Society.

 William R. Turk, MD.
 Division Chief, Department of Pediatrics, Division of Neurology, The Nemours Children's Clinic, Jacksonville, Florida.